 Austria ratified the Convention Concerning the Protection of the World Cultural and Natural Heritage in December 1992.
-As of 2011, Austria has nine inscriptions on the UNESCO World Heritage List:
+Austria has nine inscriptions on the UNESCO World Heritage List:

 Salzburg, with its dramatic townscape and historically significant urban fabric, together with its proliferation of prominent ecclesiastical and secular buildings from across the ages, is a salient example of an European ecclesiastical city-state.
 As a meeting point of cultures and arts from northern and southern Europe, Salzburg is primarily associated with music and the well-known Wolfgang Amadeus Mozart.

 The castle is a symbol of the power and influence of the House of Habsburg in European history.
 Together with the park, the ensemble is an excellent example of the princely baroque residences, and a great work of art.

 This alpine region is an outstanding example of a natural landscape of great beauty and scientific interest.
 The history of Hallstatt and this region can be traced back to the salt-economy and through its connection with culture and nature.

 The Semmering Railway represents a notable technological solution to a major physical problem in the construction of early railways, thereby creating a new form of cultural landscape.
 The Semmering Railway was built between 1848 and 1854 with a length of 41 kilometres.

 The historic centre of the city of Graz reflects artistic and architectural movements originating from the Germanic region, the Balkans, and the Mediterranean, for which it served as a crossroad for centuries.
 The urban complex, along with Schloss Eggenberg, built shortly after 1625, is an exceptional example of a harmonious integration of architectural styles from successive periods.
 The urban physiognomy faithfully tells the story of its historic development.